MajaProkopiuk/Project_Programowanie_Stron_Internetowych/README.md

 # UTHProgramowanieStronInternetowych
 Studies Project - Programowanie stron internetowych.
-Really quick site to make for passing a study.
+Really quick and simple project with some requirements to check the basic knowledge.